EmTeeVee/MTV-Style-Music-Video-Title-Generator/README.md

 mkvmerge

-also the MTV style font "Kabel-Black.ttf" should be available, ideally in the folder you are muxing in, as it is added to the muxed file
+also, the MTV style font "Kabel-Black.ttf" should be available, ideally in the folder you are muxing in, as it is added to the muxed file

 I built this so I can play music videos with title cards in Plex (the release year after running this script should be visible in Plex, so sorting by year or decade is not a problem anymore), but please be aware that because of the way Plex works, it usually transcodes the ass-subtitles contained in the final *.mkv files.
 If you use an NVidia shield or the Plex Desktop App it should work fine, in other scenarios the transcoding might cause problems.